-Performance target Means of achievement Assessment of performance Community engagement Community engagement A local bush care group operating in Woodbury Reserve Pursue partnerships with community members for the long-term regeneration and maintenance of the vegetation communities.
+Performance target Means of achievement Assessment of performance Community engagement A local bush care group operating in Woodbury Reserve Bush regeneration Pursue partnerships with community members for the long-term regeneration and maintenance of the vegetation communities.
 Annual audit of the vitality of bush care groups.
-Bush regeneration T A 1 124 C The quality and sustainability of the bushland improves over time Bush regeneration is undertaken to the extent outlined in Council's Operational Plan or maintenance works schedule.
-Annual audit of program.
+The quality and Bush regeneration is undertaken to Annual audit of program. sustainability of the bushland improves over time the extent outlined in Council's Operational Plan or maintenance works schedule.
+Annual addit of program.
 Weed management The number of weeds in the bushland reduces over time.
 The significant current weeds identified in the 2009 PoM include: • Green Cestrum (Cestrum parqui) • Fleabane (Conyza bonariensis) • Lantana (Lantana spp.) • Privet (Broad-leaf) (Ligustrum lucidum) • Privet (Small-leaf) (Ligustrum sinense) Weed eradication is undertaken to the extent and frequency described in the Maintenance Works Schedule.
 Annual audit of program.
 Threatened flora and fauna Threatened flora and fauna species are protected Record the occurrence of threatened species in the natural areas - bushland and identify any threats to their existence.
 Evidence of invasive plant species and domestic animals regularly collected.
 Records updated to reflect occurrence of any threatened species.
 Action taken to address any threats to their existence.
 Preserve endangered ecological communities and bushland setting.
 All works undertaken to avoid where possible removal of native vegetation.
 Native vegetation to be identified and mapped.
 Native vegetation retained wherever possible.

-Domestic animal exclusion

-Domestic animals do not Clear signage explaining areas of Annual audit of signage.

-cause harm to flora and conservation and dog off leash zones.

-fauna

-Bicycle exclusion

-Prevent erosion caused by Signage communicating the exclusion Annual audit of signage and

-cycling (BMX, Mountain of activities within the bushland area cycling tracks.

-biking) and motor bikes to (other than along the designated

-prevent erosion and site cycling routes).

-degradation

-Recreation tracks

-Formalise BMX riding Identify appropriate facilities for the Appropriate facilities

-areas management of these uses. provided and maintained.
+Domestic animal exclusion Domestic animals do not Clear signage explaining areas of Annual audit of signage. cause harm to flora and conservation and dog off leash zones. fauna G Bicycle exclusion Prevent erosion caused by cycling (BMX, Mountain biking) and motor bikes to prevent erosion and site degradation Signage communicating the exclusion of activities within the bushland area (other than along the designated cycling routes).
+Annual audit of signage and cycling tracks.
+Recreation tracks Formalise BMX riding areas Identify appropriate facilities for the management of these uses.
 Funding Identified.

-Wayfinding and signage

-Enhance wayfinding on Identify appropriate signage New signage installed.

-established tracks opportunities.

-Renewal Programmed Identified with

-the Asset Works Program.

-Bushfire risk reduction

-Reduce bushfire risk to Asset protection zones identified and Asset protection zones

-lives and property cleared along property boundaries. maintained and inspected

-regularly to ensure
+Appropriate facilities provided and maintained.
+Wayfinding and signage Enhance wayfinding on established tracks Identify appropriate signage opportunities.
+Renewal Programmed Identified with the Asset Works Program.
+New signage installed.
+Bushfire risk reduction Reduce bushfire risk to lives and property Asset protection zones identified and cleared along property boundaries.
+Asset protection zones maintained and inspected regularly to ensure compliance.

-compliance.